slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The ones who refer to you repeatedly as "my friend" are most likely to betray you." (...)
 "Never argue with people in private (you will not convince them); argue in public to convince others."
 -- Nassim Taleb*

+> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+-- Paul Alexander*

+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin*

+> *"The worst thing about betrayal is that it never comes from your enemies."
+-- The godfather*

 > *"Allies want you to win.
 Friends want you to stay with them."
 -- codie_sanchez@x*